MaterializeInc/materialize/doc/developer/design/20230607_shift_status_updates.md

 When dropping a replica, the storage controller will need to retrieve all source/sink dataflows associated with the given storage instance.
 To achieve this, we can keep a mapping of storage instance id to active ingestions/exports on that instance as part of the storage controller's state.
 Upon creating collections/exports we can update the map and upon dropping a storage instance, we remove the corresponding entry in the map.
 The storage controller will only write statuses upon receiving a `StorageResponse::StatusUpdates` response iff the specified `GlobalId` exists in some active mapping.
 This allows us to ignore any late status updates that are sent back from storage workers.

+Immediately after the coordinator announces initialization is complete, the storage controller will be updated to look for any ingestion/export dataflows that belong to an instance with 0 replicas and set their status to `paused`.
+This should allow `environmentd` to correctly set the status for sources/sinks in scenarios where it crashes before it was able to write the `paused` status to persist.

 In order to support the future in which storage clusters may have multiple replicas, we will need to update the schemas for the `mz_{source|sink}_status_history` relations to include a `replica_id`.
 This is necessary for the reason that dropping a replica in a storage cluster with multiple replicas shouldn't set the status of a source, for example, to `paused`.
 Isolating status updates for a source/sink to a specific replica allows any derived relations such as `mz_{source|sink}_statuses` to make determinations based on all the replicas in the cluster.

 ### Rollout strategy